-On August 5, 2020, we entered into a new Credit and Security Agreement (Credit Agreement), with MidCap Financial.
+On August 5, 2020, we entered into a new Credit Agreement, with MidCap Financial which was subsequently amended.
 The Credit Agreement provided us with up to \$25 million of available borrowing capacity.
-The MidCap Financial loan has a 48 month term, is interest-only for the first 18 months, with straight-line amortization for the remaining 30 months and bears interest at a rate of one month LIBOR plus 6.25% per annum, subject to a 1.50% LIBOR floor and a 2.50% LIBOR cap.
+The MidCap Financial loan has a 48 month term, is interest-only for the first 18 months, with straight-line amortization for the remaining 30 months and bears interest at a rate of one month London Interbank Offered Rate (LIBOR) plus 6.25% per annum, subject to a 1.50% LIBOR floor and a 2.50% LIBOR cap.
 On March 30, 2021, we amended our Credit Agreement with MidCap Financial and used \$10 million of the proceeds received from the Royalty Purchase Agreement with HCR to pay down the outstanding principal under this agreement from \$25 million to \$15 million.
-Additionally, the Company will use the \$10 million milestone payment received on March 8, 2022, pursuant to our Royalty Purchase Agreement with HCR to pay down the outstanding principal down to \$5 million.
-The Company's Credit Agreement currently references LIBOR.
-The United Kingdom's Financial Conduct Authority (FCA), which regulates LIBOR, phased out one-week and two-month US Dollar LIBOR settings on December 31, 2021.
-All other US Dollar LIBOR settings, including the overnight, one-month, three-month, six-month and twelve-month, will be phased out on June 30, 2023.
-It is unclear if at that time LIBOR will cease to exist or if new methods of calculating LIBOR will be established such that it continues to exist after 2023.
-Our Credit Agreement with MidCap Financial currently references one-month LIBOR and also provides that we may amend the Credit Agreement to reflect an alternative rate of interest upon the phase out of LIBOR.
+Additionally, the Company used the \$10 million milestone payment received on March 8, 2022, pursuant to our Royalty Purchase Agreement with HCR to further pay down the outstanding principal down to \$5 million.